-The SC412A provides automatic power save operation at light loads.
-The internal Zero-Cross comparator looks for inductor current (via the voltage across the lower MOSFET) to fall to zero on 8 consecutive cycles.
-Once observed, the controller then enters power save and turns off the low-side MOSFET on each cycle when the current crosses zero.
-To add hysteresis, the on-time is increased by 25% in power-save.
+The SC471/A provides automatic power save operation at light loads.
+The internal Zero-Cross comparator looks for inductor current (via the voltage across the lower MOSFET) to fall to zero on eight consecutive switching cycles.
+Once observed, the controller enters power save and turns off the low-side MOSFET on each cycle when the current crosses zero.
+To add hysteresis, the on-time is increased by 25% in power save.
 The efficiency improvement at light loads more than offsets the disadvantage of slightly higher output ripple.
 If the inductor current does not cross zero on any switching cycle, the controller immediately exits power save.
 Since the controller counts zero crossings, the converter can sink current as long as the current does not cross zero on eight consecutive cycles.
-This allows the output voltage to recover quickly in response to negative load steps.
+This allows the output voltage to recover quickly in response to negative load steps, or to voltage transitions from a higher to a lower voltage where the change exceeds 8%.